IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 	**d.
 (ASP.NET MVC) Call Render().**

-	When instantiating the `igCombo` with the ASP.NET MVC Helper, call the Render method last after all other options have been configured.
+	When instantiating the %%ProductNameMVC%% `Combo`, call the Render method last after all other options have been configured.
 This is the method that renders the HTML and JavaScript necessary to instantiate the `igCombo` on the client

 	**In ASPX:**